tth05/JIndex/README.md

         - Name
         - Generic signature and descriptor

+The following global operations are supported:
+- Find a class
+- Find classes by name matching a query
+- Find a package
+- Find packages by prefix
+- Find implementations of a class
+- Find implementations of a method
+- Find base methods of a method

 After the indexing operation is complete, no further modifications to the class index are possible.
 The whole library only works with ASCII strings.
 Supplying a non ASCII string will result in an error, or it will be ignored.